-First, the stem-family system may include a variety of household forms, and there is disagreement about exactly how to define it, particularly with quantitative measures in the cross-section (Rebel, 1978, 256-260; Berkner, 1976, 84-91; Verdon, 1979; Cartier 1995; Saito 1998; also Kertzer 1995, 377; recently Ehmer 2009; Fauve-Chamoux and Ochiai 2009).
-Second, under the pre-transitional patterns of high mortality, which are applicable at least to our historical datasets, many of the truly multi-generational co-resident groups (that is, resulting from either stem- or joint-family household formation rules) might well be composed of co-resident "truncated" families-e.g., an elderly couple residing with a widowed son or daughter and their grandchildren (Ruggles 1986; Hammel 1990).
-Thus, it seems more reasonable to base the definition of multiple-family co-residence on the notion of a "conjugal family unit" rather than on married couples, whereby the main structural principle of the conjugal family unit (CFU) would be the existence of a husband-wife or parent-child relationship (Hammel and Laslett 1974).
-Third, given the "perennial" multiple family arrangements that are known to have existed in some parts of historical Eastern Europe (Czap 1982), a considerable proportion of elderly people may actually have co-resided with married lateral kin rather than with children or children-in-law, or with both types of kin.
+First, the stem-family system may include a variety of household forms, and there is disagreement about exactly how to define it, particularly with quantitative measures in the cross-section.
+Second, under the pretransitional patterns of high mortality, which are applicable at least to these historical data sets, many of the truly multigenerational coresident groups (that is, resulting from either stemor joint-family household formation rules) might well be composed of coresident "truncated" families-for example, an elderly couple residing with a widowed son or daughter and their grandchildren.
+Thus, it seems more reasonable to base the definition of multiple-family coresidence on the notion of a "conjugal family unit" (CFU) rather than on married couples, whereby the main structural principle of the CFU would be the existence of a husband-wife or parent-child relationship.
+Third, given the "perennial" multiple family arrangements that are known to have existed in some parts of historical Eastern Europe, a considerable proportion of elderly people may actually have coresided with married lateral kin rather than with children or children-in-law or with both types of kin.
 In many pretransitional societies, joint-family arrangements implied a patrilateral (and, less frequently, a matrilateral) extension to the core family.
-The most important relatives for such additional units were the CFUs of brothers, nephews, or cousins (Plakans 1975)8.
-We found numerous cases of this type of residential arrangement in our Albanian, Polish, and Serbian datasets.
+The most important relatives for such additional units were the CFUs of brothers, nephews, or cousins.
+Numerous cases of this type of residential arrangement are to be found in these Albanian, Polish, and Serbian data sets.

-Following this rationale, we redefined both forms of complex family arrangements in our datasets.
-Our definition of living in stem families includes living with a CFU of a child, child-in-law, or grandchild.
+Following this rationale, both forms of complex family arrangements were refined in these data sets.
+The new definition of living in stem families includes living with a CFU of a child, child-inlaw, or grandchild.
 Living with a CFU of a child (or child-in-law) and a CFU of a grandchild also fit this definition, while the presence of two or more CFUs of children and children-in-law, or of two or more CFUs of grandchildren, make the household a joint-family domestic group.
-Accordingly, we consider not only those elderly who live with two or more married children to be living in joint families, but also those living with all kinds of married lateral relatives (or, more precisely, CFUs belonging to them).
+Accordingly, not only those elderly who live with two or more married children are considered to be living in joint families, but also those living with all kinds of married lateral relatives (or, more precisely, CFUs belonging to them).
 In these residential arrangements, living with a married nephew would therefore substitute for living with a married child.
-Our definition of living in a joint family can also be reduced to a simple formula: it is living in a multiple-family household according to the Hammel-Laslett scheme which is not a stem family according to our definition.
-We believe that if we miss a major part of co-residence with married relatives from the point of view of the elderly, the results of an analysis of joint family arrangements might be biased.
-These joint-family co-residence patterns would be underestimated, especially in societies with a higher proportion of lateral extensions within the household.
+This new definition of living in a joint family can also be reduced to a simple formula: it is living in a multiple-family household according to the Hammel-Laslett scheme which is not a stem family according to the new definition.
+The authors believe that if we miss a major part of coresidence with married relatives from the point of view of the elderly, the results of an analysis of joint-family arrangements might be biased.
+These joint-family coresidence patterns would be underestimated, especially in societies with a higher proportion of lateral extensions within the household.